unlcas/eas-budget/_pages/about.md

 <ul><li>Nebraska and the nation look to our faculty for insight on topical issues in Earth and Atmospheric science</li>
 <li>Media coverage of EAS faculty in the last 12 months was responsible for $4M in in equivalent ad revenue</li>
 <li>Exceptional community engagement by EAS faculty, staff, and students</li>
-<li>Since 2005, EAS in partnership with the Nebraska State Museum conducts Dinosaurs and Disasters events, which average over 1000 community members per event</li>
+<li>Since 2005, EAS in partnership with the Nebraska State Museum conducts <a href="https://museum.unl.edu/programs-events/annual-events/dinosaurs-disasters.html">Dinosaurs and Disasters events</a>, which average over 1000 community members per event</li>
 <li>EAS faculty are leaders in campus-wide environmental science efforts</li></ul>

 ## FAQ